-During the fourth quarter of 2010, the Company and Delta began preliminary settlement discussions related to the dispute.
+During 2010, the Company and Delta began preliminary settlement discussions related to the dispute.
 Notwithstanding the legal merits of the case, the Company offered to settle the claim for approximately \$5.9 million less than the cumulative total of revenue recognized related to this matter.
 Those settlement discussions were not successful; however, as a result of the settlement offer, the Company wrote off \$5.9 million of related receivables as of December 31, 2010.
-SkyWest Airlines and Atlantic Southeast continue to vigorously pursue their claims set forth in the Complaint pending in the Georgia State Court of Fulton County.
+As of December 31, 2011, the range of reasonably possible loss related to the dispute is \$0 to \$25.8 million.